 This research project explores these and related questions, with particular attention to the development and refinement of a validated assessment tool to measure the individual and institutional manifestations of faith, religion, and spirituality at work.
 This instrument is based upon Miller's theoretical model, The Integration Profile (TIP - previously called The Integration Box), to more accurately describe the phenomena, as originally proposed in his book, God at Work: The History & Promise of the Faith at Work Movement (Oxford University Press, 2007).

-“The Integration Profile (TIP): Faith and Work Integration Scale” is a valid and reliable instrument to enable individuals to discover their faith and work integration preferences and patterns.
+“The Integration Profile (TIP): Faith and Work Integration Scale” is an instrument to enable individuals to discover their faith and work integration preferences and patterns.
 TIP can also be used at the organizational level by aggregating individual profiles to provide group profile data to help analyze, shape, and inform HR policies and organizational practices.